 IDENTIFYING POSSIBLE ACTIONS - OPERATIONS 4.
 We seek to advance inclusion, equity, decolonization, indigenization, and sustainability when implementing wellbeing efforts.
-Possible Action: Use the multisolving flower to inform our wellbeing efforts (see the Additional Tools slide deck).
-Brainstormed Actions: 5.
+Possible Action: Use the multisolving flower to inform our wellbeing efforts (see the Additional Tools slide deck) Other Actions: 5.
 We regularly provide progress updates on wellbeing efforts within our faculty, department, or unit.
 We pivot when needed.
 Possible Actions: Identify key wellbeing milestones that have been reached.
 Possible Actions: Share progress updates with the faculty and staff in the faculty, department, or unit, including roadblocks and accomplishments.
-Unstick sticky points by brainstorming ways to address roadblocks as a team.
-Brainstormed Actions: 6.
-We regularly check-in on team wellbeing.
-Possible Actions: Include regular wellbeing and mental health check-ins in ongoing existing team meetings.
-Use activities from Not Myself Today. hr.ubc.ca/health-and-wellbeing/mental-health/not-myself-today Brainstormed Actions: 7.
+Unstick sticky points by identifying ways to address roadblocks as a group.
+Other Actions: 6.
+We regularly check-in on wellbeing.
+Possible Actions: Include regular wellbeing and mental health check-ins in recurring meetings.
+Use activities from Not Myself Today. hr.ubc.ca/health-and-wellbeing/mental-health/not-myself-today Other Actions: 7.
 Wellbeing considerations inform all decision-making.
-Possible Actions: Use Intentional EDI Decision Making Tool equity.ubc.ca/resources/activating-inclusion-toolkit or a Health Equity Impact Assessment (HEIA) health.gov.on.ca/en/pro/programs/heia/ to inform decision-making.
-Possible Actions: Use the multisolving flower to inform our wellbeing efforts (see the Additional Tools slide deck) Brainstormed Actions:
+Possible Actions: Use Intentional EDI Decision Making Tool equity.ubc.ca/resources/activating-inclusion-toolkit or a Health Equity Impact Assessment (HEIA) camh.ca/en/professionals/professionalsprojects/heia to inform decision-making.
+Possible Actions: Use the multisolving flower to inform our wellbeing efforts (see the Additional Tools slide deck Other Actions: